 - The dimples on the skin resemble that of an orange peel.
 This condition is known as peau d’orange.

-Is It Difficult To Diagnose Breast Cancer in Early Pregnancy?
+Is It Difficult to Diagnose Breast Cancer in Early Pregnancy?

 In most cases, cancer is not detected in the early stages of the pregnancy as the various hormonal changes in pregnancy will cause the breast to look different in any case.
 As the body prepares itself for the pregnancy, the tissue in the breast becomes denser.
 This makes it harder to detect and diagnose any small tumours.

 Doctors are usually aware of a problem only when the cancerous tissue becomes big enough to notice.
-A regular mammogram is not recommended as the radiation could cause harm to the developing foetus.
+A regular mammogram is not recommended as the radiation could cause harm to the developing fetus.
 Only after the mother-to-be crosses the first trimester is a diagnostic mammogram allowed along with a shield to protect the baby.